AlvaLind/hangman_the_game/README.md

 ##### Standard library imports:
 * [random](https://docs.python.org/3/library/random.html) was used to implement pseudo-random number generation.
-* [os](https://docs.python.org/3/library/os.html ) was used to clear the terminal before running the program.
+* [os](https://docs.python.org/3/library/os.html ) was used to clear the terminal before and during the running of the program.
 * [sleep](https://realpython.com/python-sleep/) from [time](https://docs.python.org/3/library/time.html) was used for debugging.

-##### Third-party imports:

-I used no third-party imports for this project.

 #### Other tools: